RPF-Search: Field-based Search for Robot Person Following in Unknown Dynamic Environments: INTRODUCTION

 \section{INTRODUCTION}

 \IEEEPARstart{R}{obot} person following\cite{yan2021human, chen2019human} (RPF) plays a vital role in human-robot interaction, with applications in personal assistance, security, and service robots.
 RPF is essential for tasks like elderly care and guided tours, especially in complex and dynamic environments.
 However, target occlusions due to static objects or moving pedestrians can cause tracking failures.
-This points to a need for the robot to perform a search task to re-find the target person – a critical component of robust RPF systems, as illustrated in Fig.~\ref{fig:cover}.
+Although active planning is a possible method for avoiding occlusion, it requires accurate trajectory predictions of humans and accurate obstacle detections for simulating the occlusion.
+These are difficult to obtain in realistic, unknown and dynamic environments.
+Furthermore, active occlusion avoidance demands sufficient free space for replanning, an assumption that often breaks down.
+For example, as shown in Fig.~\ref{fig:coverTopographic}, the doorway and hallway afford virtually no space for any re-planning maneuvers.
+These point to a need for the robot to perform a search task to re-find the target person – a critical component of robust RPF systems, as illustrated in Fig.~\ref{fig:cover}.

 Traditional search methods assume known environments and treat the task as a coverage problem\cite{isler2005tro}, maximizing visibility within limited timeframes.
 These approaches use prior information about both the environment and the target person, such as metric graphs\cite{goldhoorn2017search}, topo-metric graphs\cite{isler2005tro,Bayoumi2019search}, or semantic graphs\cite{Lilli2020ras} to locate lost targets.
 Subsequent searches rely on criteria like frequently visited nodes in topometric graphs or objects associated with the person in semantic graphs.
 While effective in static or known environments, these methods often struggle in complex and unknown settings.
 Exploration-based techniques\cite{basilico2011exploration,placed2023ral,niroui2019ral} select goals from frontiers of the searched region via utility metrics or deep reinforcement learning\cite{niroui2019ral}, but neglect motion cues of the lost person, resulting in inefficient searches.